wkumari/draft-wkumari-dhc-capport/README.md

    see the CP mailing list: https://www.ietf.org/mailman/listinfo/ captive-portals.
-It is expected that this protocol will include things like a way to determine how much time is remaining, how to re- authnticate, when the CP has been satisfied, etc. ]
+It is expected that this protocol will include things like a way to determine how much time is remaining, how to re- authenticate, when the CP has been satisfied, etc. ]

    [ Ed note (remove): This document is being developed in github: https://github.com/wkumari/draft-wkumari-dhc-capport . ]